-If you are going to visit someone with dementia, it can be a daunting task.
+If you are planning on visiting someone with dementia, it can be a daunting task.
 The thought of seeing someone you have known for a potentially long time, now with a cognitive impairment, can scare a lot of people off.
 So that you don’t miss out on visiting your loved one, we’ve compiled our best advice for visiting someone with dementia below to make the experience go smoother:

 Manage your expectations.
 Knowing beforehand what stage their dementia is at, and what symptoms to expect, will help you go in to the experience in right mindset.
 This way you are less likely to be upset by the new condition of someone you previously knew with total wellness.